Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Protein for Senior Dogs

-With wet food, it is a little more difficult to determine protein ratio.
-Wet food can contain between 70%–85% moisture, and you need to calculate the protein by dry matter.
-As such, a food that is 75% moisture and that contains 10% protein actually has 40% protein by dry matter.
+With wet food, it is a little more challenging to determine the protein ratio.
+Wet food can contain 70%–85% moisture, and you need to calculate the protein by dry matter.
+As such, a food that is 75% moisture and contains 10% protein actually has 40% protein by dry matter.
 To calculate this amount for any wet food, take the protein ratio, divide it by the amount of dry matter in the food, and multiply by 100.
 In our example, this equates to (10/25) x 100 = 40%.

 When Should You Start Feeding Your Dog Senior Food?